wmharvey/webpack-app/README.md

 # Project Info
-A capsule wardrobe project to practice angular features, tdd, and webpack This is a double repository app, so make sure to download both webpack-app and webpack-server into the same folder
+A capsule wardrobe project to practice angular features, tdd, and webpack.
+This is a double repository app, so make sure to download both webpack-app and webpack-server into the same folder

 ## Test setup